muhd-umer/i-poet/README.md

 The environment is implemented using the [Gymnasium (Gym)](https://gymnasium.farama.org/) framework.
 It simulates the dynamics of the IoT system, including:

-* **Request arrivals:** Requests arrive at the IoT Node according to a predefined pattern (e.g., inter-arrival times).
+* **Request arrivals:** Requests arrive at the IoTNode according to a predefined pattern (e.g., inter-arrival times).
-* **Controller actions:** The Controller can choose to put the IoT Node in either "active" or "sleep" mode.
+* **Controller actions:** The Controller can choose to put the IoTNode in either "active" or "sleep" mode.
-* **Power consumption:** The IoT Node consumes different amounts of power depending on its state (active or sleep) and the time spent transitioning between states.
+* **Power consumption:** The IoTNode consumes different amounts of power depending on its state (active or sleep) and the time spent transitioning between states.
-* **Queue management:** The Service Queue buffers requests, and the Controller must decide when to process them based on the queue length.
+* **Queue management:** The IoTQueue buffers requests, and the Controller must decide when to process them based on the queue length.
 * **Rewards:** The agent receives rewards based on the power consumption and potentially other factors, such as queue length.

 ## Agents